5 Proofreading enzymes

 Sometimes the type of polymerase you use during library construction will influence the type of damage pattern you will receive.

-In the case of this particular enzyme, it is maybe not so much of a problem as you retain the damage signal on the 3’ for proving authenticity.
+In the case of this particular enzyme, it may not too much of a problem to prove authenticity visually as you retain the damage signal on the 3’.
 However this may be problematic for downstream aDNA validation tools that may have an expected ‘model’ of ancient DNA damage.

 The choice of enzyme only matters during the first amplification after adapter ligation.
 At subsequent amplifications, the (misincorporated) thymines have already been integrated into the template molecules, so it doesn’t matter which enzyme you use.